Mathematics of Insurance, Economics and Finance (MASEF) - Master's Year 2

 Detailed assessment methods are communicated at the beginning of the year.

-Courses in the second year of the Master's degree in Mathematics and Applications for the Mathematics of Insurance, Economics, and Finance (MASEF) track are organized into semesters 3 and 4.
+Courses in the second year of the Master's degree in Mathematics and Applications for the Mathematics of Insurance, Economics, and Finance (MASEF) program are organized into semesters 3 and 4.
+Semester 3 consists of core and optional courses, and semester 4 consists of an internship, a core course, and optional courses from three thematic blocks: The program begins in September, and class attendance is mandatory.

-• Learning for Economics and Finance
+• Learning for economics and finance

-• Finance and Risk Management
+• Finance and risk management

-• Economics and Games
+• Economics and games

 Internships and Supervised Projects